rcmeng1q84/event-station/README.md

 It would be every exciting to have got it to work.
 However, it is not successfully reproduced.

 ## Endcoding and Decoding with Morse code
-Follow the similar high level procedure, also unsuccessful.
+As suggested from the Vest team, we tried this library too, which follows the similar high level procedure, also unsuccessful.